 - Abdominal pain, vomiting, or diarrhea

 Although the syndrome initially appeared in a small number of children, reported cases are increasing and you should remain vigilant for potential symptoms.
-If you suspect that your child has COVID-19 or MIS-C, it is critical that you call us at 646-680-4227 to make an appointment.
+If you suspect that your child has COVID-19 or MIS-C, it is critical that you contact your provider.
 And, in case of emergency, call 911.

 To learn more, watch Chair of Pediatrics, Dr. Beverly A. Sheppard’s interview on News12: